 After the acquisition, Google continued to develop the ad exchange and launched it as “DoubleClick Ad Exchange” in 2009.
-And, the rest as they say, is history.
-In a span of over a decade, Google attracted millions of sellers and buyers, eventually, making its ad exchange as the largest in both size and revenue contribution.
+And, the rest, as they say, is history.
+In a span of over a decade, Google attracted millions of sellers and buyers, eventually, making its ad exchange the largest in both size and revenue contribution.
 When we studied hundreds of our publishers, Google (AdX) ranked as the top demand partner that contributes to more than 50% of the total programmatic revenue.

 Without any further ado, we’ve compiled resources on Google Ad Exchange to answer all your questions.
 From the account setup to revenue optimization, you’re looking at the most comprehensive guide on AdX.
 Bookmark it; you’ll want to visit this page often.